Man : Plus Life (Adding Value to Life)

 A choice about experiencing life AND the impact on others.

-Every day, day-to-day activities, at work or with family and friends, have an impact on people’s lives.
+family and friends, have an impact on people’s lives.
 We live among human –

 interact,